icsboyx/bottarga/README.md

 # Bottarga

-Bottarga is a modular and extensible Rust-based project designed to handle asynchronous tasks, audio playback, bot commands, and more.
-It is built with a focus on efficiency, scalability, and ease of use.
+Bottarga is a simle Test to Speech bot for Twitch chat.
+It can read chat messages and convert them to the voice.
+Can interact with Twitch Chat.
+And execute commands from chat.
+Command are predefined and can be extended.

 ---